Breastfeeding your child is a major commitment. Some refer breastmilk as “liquid gold” because every drop pumped is

 The benefits of breastfeeding extend well beyond basic nutrition and in fact, breastfeeding has many other major benefits for both mother and baby.

-Not only does breastfeeding protect your baby from illnesses that can strike later in life, it can also protect your baby from developing allergies and may even boost your baby’s intelligence.
+Not only does breastfeeding protect your baby from illnesses that can strike later in life, but it can also protect your baby from developing allergies and may even boost your baby’s intelligence.

 The following points are guidelines from the Singapore Health Promotion Board on the safe storage of breast milk.